JonasMht/jonas_website/content/post/projet-notre-dame/index.md

 ---
-title: Welcome
+title: Projet Notre Dame
-description: Welcome to my Blog
+description: A project conducted for a museum in Strasbourg
-slug: welcome
+slug: projet-notre-dame
 date: 2023-03-19 00:00:00+0000
-image: feldberg-see.jpg
+image: ensemble-2.png
-weight: 999
 categories:
-    - Welcome
+    - My Work
 tags:
     - About me
-    - About blog
 ---

 Welcome to the blog of Jonas Mehtali.